-Chemicals are essential to our everyday lives as well as the processes used to make clothes, such as washing, dyeing and printing.
+Chemicals are essential to our everyday lives and are used in the manufacturing of clothes, such as washing, dyeing and printing.
 Good chemical management is crucial to ensure safe use and reuse of materials.

 - Traceability – of the input of chemicals used in H&M Group production for commercial goods by 2030.